ChenCookie/cytocoset/README.md

 ## Reproducing Results

+### Triplet Generation

+``dataset_RFF.ipynb`` help sample generate triplet list with different quartile by using Random Fourier Features.

 ### Training

-* Download pre-processed the datasets (see Datasets Section) and unpack them.
+* Download pre-processed datasets (see Datasets Section), unpack them and followed the file structure in Zenodo instructions.
 * In ``scripts/train/train_[Dataset].sh``, set ``bin_file`` to the path of ``train.py`` and ``gpu`` to the gpu id.
 * Start training: ``bash train_[Dataset].sh``

+### Output

+The training model will generate a csv file that include embedding vector, predict label, predict probability, true label of each sample.

 ### Testing